jackcarrozzo/planesnwind/README.md

 - Use genetic algorithms to adjust flight path to use less fuel / less flight time
 - Produce cool maps of optimized paths and sum metrics

-* The mean flight fuel saving on a given day is between 11% and 18%!
+** The mean flight fuel saving on a given day for ALL continental flights is between 11% and 18%!
+On windy days, many flights are improved by 30% or more.